airinghost/hugo-theme-icarus-lite/README.md

 Set `date_hidden: true` to remove the date text & structure from the top left-hand of the article card in index, list and single views.

-Set `read_more: true` to add a button at the bottom left-hand of the article card in index or list views; the button text is set in Site Config - Params, you can change it globally.
+Set `read_more: true` to add a button at the bottom left-hand of the article card in index or list views; the button text is set at [Params] section in Config file, you can change it globally.

 Set `read_more_txt: customText` to overwrite the text for the read-more button mentioned above.